TheHuns/TravelersApp-Web-Api/README.md

 ### Running the project

-Then return to the root directory and the single command will get client and api running simultaneously
+Then the single command will get client and api running simultaneously

 ```
-npm run dev  //or
 yarn dev
 ```